Marine Education Center

 Sea Camp is designed to foster an awareness and understanding of the coast’s fragile marine and aquatic environments in children ages 6 to 13.
 Campers learn about coastal stewardship through both classroom and field experiences.
 Hands-on experience such as crabbing, fishing, seining, and sieving bring these valuable lessons to life for the campers.

-This year’s theme is Coastal Conservation.
-On trips to local beaches, marshes, and Ship Island students will explore all aspects of the Gulf of Mexico and the creatures that live there.
+This year’s theme is Ultimate Survivor.
+On trips to local beaches and marshes, students will explore all aspects of the Gulf of Mexico and the creatures that live there.
 Educational art projects are used to reinforce the marine science lessons.
 These experiences educate children in ocean literacy and environmental stewardship, and connect them to the research conducted by GCRL.

 Sea Camp was born in 1989 at GCRL’s J.L.
 Scott Marine Education Center & Aquarium in Biloxi.
 The Center housed Mississippi's largest public aquarium and featured many marine educational programs.
 Like many other coast landmarks, the Marine Education Center was lost to the winds and waters of Hurricane Katrina in August of 2005.
 By the next summer, the Marine Education Center and Sea Camp had found a new home on the campus of the Gulf Coast Research Laboratory in Ocean Springs.
-The new location has the advantages of a large campus with live oaks, a cafeteria, a pier for fishing and learning to throw a cast net, and dozens of scientists nearby.
-Without skipping a beat after Katrina, Sea Camp continues to provide all the wonderful educational programming for which it is known.
+The new location had the advantages of a large campus with live oaks, a cafeteria, a pier for fishing and learning to throw a cast net, and dozens of scientists nearby.
+In 2018 Sea Camp moved again with the opening of the new, state-of-the-art Marine Education Center facility at the USM Cedar Point site in Ocean Springs.
+The new setting along Davis Bayou in coastal Mississippi provides acres of outdoor classroom space, nature trails, kayaking, and unforgettable learning experiences for all visitors.
+Sea Camp continues to provide all the wonderful educational programming for which it is known.